ssigurdsson/Pick-Place-Automation/README.md

 processed_devices.png: This image shows a handful of sorted devices post-processing via the script.

-example_results: This folder contains the images generated as the microscope camera moves accross the device plane, demonstrating appropriate discrimination and localization of devices.
+example_results.gif: This animation shows the images generated as the microscope camera moves accross the device plane, demonstrating appropriate discrimination and localization of devices.

+example_results: This folder contains the images displayed in the above .gif file.